jmccully315/Unit13_Project1/README.md

 - Run the playbook from the **/etc/ansible/** folder using this command: `ansible-playbook elk-playbook.yml`

 ### For Filebeat

+- Download Filebeat playbook using this command: `curl -L -O https://github.com/jmccully315/Unit13_Project1/blob/main/Ansible/filebeat-playbook.yml.txt > /etc/ansible/filebeat-config.yml`
+- Copy the [Filebeat Config file](https://github.com/jmccully315/Unit13_Project1/blob/main/Ansible/filebeat-config.cfg.txt) to **/etc/ansible** folder
+- Update the **filebeat-config.yml file to include your **ELK Server Private IP Address** by `nano /etc/ansible/filebeat-config.yml`

+output.elasticsearch:
+  # Boolean flag to enable or disable the output module.
+  #enabled: true

+  # Array of hosts to connect to.
+  # Scheme and port can be left out and will be set to the default (http and 9200)
+  # In case you specify and additional path, the scheme is required: http://localhost:9200/path
+  # IPv6 addresses should always be defined as: https://[2001:db8::1]:9200
+  hosts: ["10.2.0.4:9200"]
+  username: "elastic"
+  password: "changeme" # TODO: Change this to the password you set

+# Starting with Beats version 6.0.0, the dashboards are loaded via the Kibana API.
+# This requires a Kibana endpoint configuration.
+setup.kibana:
+  host: "10.2.0.4:5601"
+# TODO: Change this to the IP address of your ELK server

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?